 Finding an online platform to help you sell online is a bit like choosing washing powder at the supermarket.

 You’re looking at 50 things that do pretty much the same thing.
 You’re stressing out because it’s almost impossible to make the right decision.
-And as a result, you want to abandon ship, go home, change into your PJs and comfort eat a vat of Ben and Jerry's.
+And as a result, you want to abandon ship, change into your slacks and binge watch trash TV.

 The purpose of this blog is to help you avoid that situation.
-Or at least put the spoon down a little sooner.
+But more importantly, it’s about helping you build an ecommerce store in a way that suits you.

-“How are you going to do that?”, we hear you ask.
-By categorising the best online selling platforms by type and region.
+By splitting the best online selling platforms by type and region, before giving our verdict on the best providers in each category.
 Here’s a sneak peak…

 What is an online selling platform?